tianweijun/titan-json/README.md

 # titan-json

-a java library  to convert a JSON string to an equivalent Java object  and back.  there are a few type of data member in Json Object:primitives(string,number,true,false,null) ,compound data type(array,obj) contains primitives ant itself.
+a java library  to convert a JSON string to an equivalent Java object  and back.  there are a few type of data member in Json Object:primitives(string,number,true,false,null) ,compound data type(array,obj) contains primitives and itself.